 Wine corks, plain cork kitchen supplies, and cork coasters are biodegradable.
 Toss them in the compost bin.

-How to Recycle Cutlery & Utensils
+Cutlery & Utensils

 Antique shops may be interested in high-quality, vintage pieces.
 Stainless steel utensils can be recycled at the scrap metal yard.